KellyRyanGlobal/logger-app/README.md

 To build logger locally in your workstation, run the following command
 1. `make -C src`
-2. Verify the test-bin is created
+2. Verify the test-bin is created in the `src` folder
 3. Verify the build does not fail

 ## Build logger in local docker container